 To get HBO2, a patient lies on a padded stretcher and slides into a clear acrylic tube (monoplace HBO2 chamber).
 A trained technician operates the chamber and stays with the patient for the duration of the treatment.
 It usually takes 5 to 7 minutes to reach the target pressure once the door is closed.
 The chamber is filled with 100 percent oxygen.
 Patients can watch TV, relax, listen to music or even sleep inside.
 After the time at pressure has elapsed, the patients are decompressed and the treatment is over.

 Most patients spend 90 minutes at pressure, but the length of treatment, depth (amount of pressure), and the number and frequency of treatments vary according to the condition of the patient being treated.
-For example, some emergencies like diving accidents or gas embolisms require only 1 or 2 treatments, but for wound healing, 20 to 40 treatments may be needed.
+For example, some emergencies like diving accidents or gas embolisms require only one or two treatments, but for wound healing, 20 to 40 treatments may be needed.
 The actual number of treatments will depend on how the patient responds to the therapy.
-Most patients get one treatment per day, but for some medical problems, they could get 2 or 3 treatments per day.
+Most patients get one treatment per day, but for some medical problems, they could get two or three treatments per day.
 A trained physician must determine how many treatments a patient should receive and how often he or she should be treated, as well as the pressure and session duration used.

 Because 100 percent oxygen is in use during the treatment, staff and patients must observe certain safety precautions.
 Certain items cannot be taken into the chamber.
 Among them are lighters or matches, cigarettes, nylons, synthetic materials, wigs or hairpieces, petroleum jelly, ointments, hearing aids, watches, makeup, lipstick or lip balm, lotions, hairspray, hair oil or relaxers, or hard contact lenses.